metalisai/logseg/README.md

 118 images were labeled with binary segmentation masks.
 The images are 128x128 pixels.
 The data was split into train (80%), validation (10%) and test (10%).
 The data labeling was done in CVAT using the true color images.

+The images were fetched from Sentinel-2 using the SentinelHub API.
+False color images use (Band 8, Band 4, Band 3) as RGB.
+True color images use (Band 2, Band 3, Band 4) as RGB.
+All band images use all 13 bands.

+The images are cut forests in Viljandi county, Estonia.
+The regions with cut forests were found using "Metsaregister" (Forest Register).
+All images are from 2020+, usually in May.

 # Baseline